mattradford/mattrad-blog/README.md

 ## Get your own Eleventy web site on Netlify

 It's very easy.
-Create a site based on [mattrad.uk](https://app.netlify.com/start/deploy?repository=https://github.com/mattradford/mattrad-uk) or [eleventy-base-blog](https://app.netlify.com/start/deploy?repository=https://github.com/11ty/eleventy-base-blog)
+Click one of these links to create a site based on [mattrad.uk](https://app.netlify.com/start/deploy?repository=https://github.com/mattradford/mattrad-uk) or [eleventy-base-blog](https://app.netlify.com/start/deploy?repository=https://github.com/11ty/eleventy-base-blog)

 Seriously, just click OK a few times and it’ll be live.
 Netlify is quite amazing.